marshmallow-code/webargs/docs/advanced.rst

 dict-like parsed arguments into keyword arguments.

 For ``use_args``, the result is that sometimes it is non-obvious which order arguments will be passed in.
-Consider the following two example snippets, one of which are nearly identical:
+Consider the following nearly identical example
+snippets:

 .. code-block:: python